-Git is one of the popular platforms for code hosting which also helps in version controlling and collaborating with multiple developers to work on the same project and updating it online.
+Git is one of the popular platforms for code hosting.
+It also helps in version controlling and collaborating with multiple developers to work on the same project and update it online.
 In this tutorial, you will be learning about the introduction of Git and why developers must use it.

 What is Git?

-You might find updating and keep backups of your projects after time to time updating or releasing new builds for your project.
-So a project could be anything, right from a web application, (which may contain HTML, CSS, JS or JSON files) to an IoT's python sets of code for Audrino.
-Anything can be stored, reused, shared for collaboration and this can be done both in public as well as in private mode.
-Git keeps a history of every project, i.e., Git keeps track of every change made by any member of the collaboration team.
-Moreover, it allows developers to work simultaneously on the same project, which does not collide or clashes with each other's changes on that particular project.
+You can periodically update and keep a backup of your projects after updating or release new builds for your project.
+So a project could be anything, right from a web application (which may contain HTML, CSS, JS, or JSON files) to an IoT's python sets of code for Arduino.
+Anything can be stored, reused, shared for collaboration, and this can be done both in public and private mode.
+Git keeps a history of every project, i.e., Git keeps track of every change made by any collaboration team member.
+Moreover, it allows developers to work simultaneously on the same project, which does not collide or clash with each other's changes on that particular project.

 Some Advantages of Git

-- Workability Speed: Since most of the operations and commands in Git get executed locally, so it becomes beneficial regarding working speed.
-This is all because at the very core of Git is the C code running that avoids run-time operating cost than that of other high-level languages.
+- Workability Speed: Since most of Git's operations and commands in Git get executed locally, it becomes beneficial regarding working speed.
+This is all because at the core of Git is the C code running that avoids run-time operating costs than other high-level languages.

-- Data risk: The probability of losing or find corrupt data is the least because it creates multiple copies of the same project because when it finds data present on any of the client's side, it mirrors that repository.
+- Data risk: The probability of losing or finding corrupt data is the least because it creates multiple copies of the same project.
+When it finds data present on any of the client's side, it mirrors that repository.

 - Data Security: Git has SHA1 (Secure Hash Algorithm) encryption for identifying and naming its project's objects within the database.